-The Group will continue to focus on improving operational efficiencies and its' cost as a percentage of revenues.
+The Group will continue to focus on improving operational efficiencies and its costs as a percentage of revenues.

-Progress in 2022
+Progress in 2023

-The Group identified another £0.4m of annualised operational cost savings in both direct and indirect costs, despite revenues increasing.
+The Group identified another £2.1m of annualised operational cost savings in both direct and indirect costs, despite revenues increasing.
+The strategy announced last September to focus on the activities we have been most successful at has shown good success with higher revenues since then and lower operational costs.

-Focus in 2023
+Focus in 2024